AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-03-glassbreakage.md

 Due to its structure, thin film technologies are particularly subject to glass breakage [4], [9], [10].

 Jordan et al. [10] highlight a glass breakage occurrence in the order of 2% for moderate climate.
 The IEA report [3] shows a 10% share in all PV module failures.
-Following the reasoning from Sarquis Filho [11], glass breakage has a 10.8% occurrence from the solar bankability project [12], which corresponds to 7 x 10^-9 failure/unit/hour if we consider a generic 0.065 x 10^-6 failure/unit/hour
+Following the reasoning from Sarquis Filho [11], glass breakage has a 10.8% occurrence from the solar bankability project [12], which would correspond to 7 $10^{-9}$ failure/unit/hour if we consider a generic 0.065 $10^{-6}$ failure/unit/hour

 ## II.
 Signatures

 Glass breakage events lead to a loss of 1% to 2% for temperate climates in Herz et al. study [2].

 Glass breakage typically leads to a partial loss of transmittance [11].
 However, the most severe production losses come from the compromised integrity of the module due to moisture ingress and insulation defect.

 In the short term, glass breakage is usually accompanied by cell cracks, reducing nominal power if significant parts are inactive.
 These can cause hotspots [3], [4], [13] and might eventually lead to fire [4].
 Additionally, glass breakage might lead to ground faults [3], [4], [7], [11].
 This effect can be intermittent with lower insulation or short circuits during rainy days [7], [11].

 In the long term, broken glass no longer serves as an effective barrier against the environment and moisture, leading to accelerated degradation of the encapsulant and other components [13].
 Specifically, moisture ingress accelerates the corrosion development in cell interconnections [3], [4], [7], [11].

-For c-Si modules, performance and safety might remain at the same level immediately after glass breakage, as the cells, encapsulation, and wiring can still be intact [13].
+For c-Si modules, performance might remain at the same level immediately after glass breakage, as the cells, encapsulation, and wiring can still be intact [13].

 ## III.
 Concomitant Failures

 Glass breakage in PV modules can be triggered by localized heat dissipation, such as hotspots and burn marks caused by cell interconnection defects, which induce thermal stress [3], [4].
 Additionally, failures in the junction box can result in resistive heating, which further contributes to glass breakage [3].
 Mounting structures can also inflict damage on the glass [3].

 Glass breakage often occurs alongside other failures within the PV module.
-For instance, breakage can be accompanied by cell cracks, which not only weaken the module's structure but also create new hotspots.
-These additional hotspots exacerbate the module's condition, leading to a cycle of increasing damage and efficiency loss [3], [4], [13].
+For instance, breakage can be accompanied by cell cracks, which not only weaken the module's structure but also create new hotspots [3], [4], [13].

 Glass breakage can lead to further complications, including insulation failure, which compromises the safety and operational integrity of the module [3].
 The exposure of cells to environmental factors like moisture due to glass breakage accelerates degradation, leading to further hotspots, performance losses, and increased risk of electrical faults or fires.

 ## IV.
 Detection & Reparation

 Visual inspection, infrared imaging, and monitoring tools are methods for detecting glass breakage in PV modules.
 Visual inspection [2], [14] is the simplest and most efficient way to detect glass breakages.
-UV-fluorescence can also identify cell cracks.
 Infrared imaging [2], [14] detects temperature anomalies associated with glass breakage.
+Electroluminescence and UV-fluorescence can also identify cell cracks caused by glass breakage.
 Additionally, monitoring tools that track electrical performance can signal performance losses from glass breakage [14].

 <div align="center">
     <img src="https://alexandrehugomathieu.github.io/alexandremathieu.github.io//images/glassbreakage_images/electroluminescence.PNG"